 Kobold (2) – Very dependent on how often direct sunlight will come up in your game, if it doesn’t come up often and you have party members that like to be in melee, Pact Tactics can give you advantage on all of your Eldritch Blast attacks!

 Leonin (1) – Not really a good fit for a Warlock, keep prowling.

 Lizardfolk (2) – The stats are far from great, but the Natural Armor trait is like having permanent Mage Armor, without needing to spend an invocation, which carries this from a 1 to a 2.

-Minotaur (1) – Better suited to a martial class, if you expect a lot of synergy here you might end up getting the horns.
+Minotaur (1) – Better suited to a martial class, if you expect a lot of synergies here you might end up getting the horns.

-Orc (1) – A Str based bladelock might get some use out of Aggressive, but most Warlocks should just avoid.
+Orc (1) – A Str-based bladelock might get some use out of Aggressive, but most Warlocks should just avoid it.

-Reborn (3) – Whatever stats you want, resistance to poison and a decent skill buff, but there doesn’t feel like there’s enough here for anything more than a roleplay pick.
-That said with choose your own stats and a broadly applicable ability I can’t rate this lower than a 3.
+Reborn (3) – Whatever stats you want, resistance to poison, and a decent skill buff, but there doesn’t feel like there’s enough here for anything more than a roleplay pick.
+That said with choosing your own stats and a broadly applicable ability I can’t rate this lower than a 3.